 and use baby slings and carriers.
 With thousands of actively posting

 members, this forum is the best place on the Web for learning and

 chatting about babywearing.

-Many sling and carrier makers as well as babywearing advocates and enthusiasts have posted how-to videos at YouTube -- just run a search on babywearing or baby sling, or on a specific carrier such as Beco Butterfly or mei tai.
+Many sling and carrier makers as well as babywearing advocates and enthusiasts have posted how-to videos at YouTube -- Check out QuirkyBaby's YouTube channel or just run a search on babywearing or baby sling, or on a specific carrier such as Beco Gemini or mei tai.

 Mothering.com's Babywearing Forum This forum is one of many at Mothering Magazine's excellent website.